githubscientist/be-fsdwdtb11/readme.md

 ### What is dotenv?

 - Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.

+### JWT (JSON Web Token)

+- JWT is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.